 NF.
 In Michaelmas

-2014/5 I am lecturing Computability-and-Logic at Part III, and
+2015/6 I shall be lecturing Computability-and-Logic at Part III, and in Lent

 Logic-for-Linguists for the Linguistics Faculty

 I work on Set Theory, Type Theory, BQO theory, Philosophy of Mathematics and Philosophy of Mind.
 I developed

 this last interest when I was a music+philosophy student and it led me

 Neurophysiology (yes, that is me in the picture, but no logicians were harmed in the execution of this experiment)